 All members of the College receive free copies (print or digital) of our regular publications:

-The College's accreditation programme is open to all members of the College.
-Members preparing for RCO qualifications will also be able to benefit from various training courses, the Library and the learning resources in iRCO.
+The RCO accreditation programme is open to members of the College.
+Members preparing for RCO qualifications are also able to benefit from various training courses, the Library and the learning resources in iRCO.
+Click here for details.

-The College has a number of scholarships and awards which have been instituted as a result of the generosity of private individuals.
+The College offers a wide range of grants and bursary awards which have been instituted as a result of the generosity of private individuals.
 These awards, many of which are available only to members of the College, are available to support student in serious organ study, and in particular study devoted to the attainment of the College's diplomas.
+Click here for details.

 The Royal College of Organists is approved by HMRC as a professional organisation and learned society (see full list here).
 As such you may be able to reclaim tax on your annual College membership if it is helpful for your work.
 See HRMC guidance here

-In addition, the Royal College of Organists is a registered charity, No 312847.
-Your subscription and / or donations to the College may qualify for tax relief.
+Alternatively, as The Royal College or Organists is a registered charity (No. 312847) your subscription and / or donations to the College may qualify for tax relief as a charitable donation.
 See HMRC guidance here.

-Existing and joining members are also reminded that if you are a tax payer remember, contacting the completeting and returning a Gift Aid declaration form may mean that the College can claim an extra 25p for every £1 you give, including your annual subscription.
+Members are also reminded that if you are a tax payer, downloading and returning a Gift Aid declaration form (see Downloads here) may mean that the College can claim an extra 25p for every £1 you give, including your annual subscription.
 It won't cost you any extra and will represent a valuable additional contribution to the work the College is able to do.